The digital twin in industry: The bridge between the virtual and physical worlds – Image: Xpert.Digital

 3. Interdisciplinary collaboration

-Implementation requires cooperation between IT, production and management teams.
+Implementation requires cooperation between IT, production, and management teams.

-4. Security aspects
+4. Safety aspects

-The protection of sensitive data from cyber attacks must be guaranteed.
+The protection of sensitive data from cyberattacks must be guaranteed.

 How does a digital twin work?